-Erwin Maas is a New York based theatermaker, teacher and international arts advocate from the Netherlands.
+Erwin Maas is a New York based theatermaker, educator and international arts advocate from the Netherlands.
 He has worked extensively in Australia, Europe, South Africa and USA.
+In New York, he directs numerous productions Off Broadway, Off Off Broadway as well as Site Specific.
 Maas is the Artistic Director of the International Society for Performing Arts (ISPA), Artistic Associate & Director of the Fellowship Program for the International Performing Arts for Youth (IPAY), Co-founding Director of the Pan-African Creative Exchange (PACE), and the Programming Director for the Off Broadway Origin Theatre Company.
-He is a frequently invited facilitator, workshop leader, moderator and speaker for international cultural organizations, festivals, universities, congresses and think tanks.
-Erwin was a Fulbright Scholar for his MFA in Theatre Directing at Columbia University School of the Arts in NYC.
-He also holds a M.A. in Drama Teaching and BFA in Directing & Acting from the Academy of Dramatic Arts Eindhoven in the Netherlands, and a M.A. in Media Arts and Production/Documentary Filmmaking from the University of Technology Sydney - Australia.
-From 2010 to 2014, Maas shared the position of Director of Performing Arts for the Cultural Department of the Royal Netherlands Embassy & Consulates in the USA - Dutch Culture USA.
+He is a frequently invited director, facilitator, educator, and speaker for international cultural organizations, festivals, universities, congresses and think tanks.
+From 2010 to 2014, Maas was the Director of Performing Arts for the Cultural Department of the Royal Netherlands Embassy & Consulates in the USA - Dutch Culture USA.
 He currently teaches as Adjunct Professor at CUNY Brooklyn College's MFA Performance & Interactive Media Arts Program (PIMA).
-Erwin is a core-member of Theater Without Borders, a member of the Netherland-America Foundation Cultural Committee and he is on the Artistic Advisory Board of DecadesOut, an organization at the intersection of Arts, Science & Policy, and the ISSUE Project Room in Brooklyn.
+Erwin is a core-member of Theater Without Borders, a member of Georgetown University's Laboratory for Global Performance & Politics and of the Netherland-America Foundation Cultural Committee.
+He also serves on the Artistic Advisory Board of the ISSUE Project Room in Brooklyn and DecadesOut, an organization at the intersection of Arts, Science & Policy.
+Maas was a Fulbright Scholar for his MFA in Theatre Directing at Columbia University School of the Arts in NYC.
+He also holds a M.A. in Drama Teaching from the Academy of Dramatic Arts Eindhoven in the Netherlands, and a M.A. in Media Arts and Production/Documentary Filmmaking from the University of Technology Sydney - Australia.